xcart/xcart-docs/_pages/kb_en/modules/segment.md

     * Find and copy the **Write Key** value in **Settings** -> **API Keys** section:
       ![segment-backend-api-keys.png]({{site.baseurl}}/attachments/ref_2tHtk4OT/segment-backend-api-keys.png)

-6. Open the ‘Segment Integration’ module settings page in your **X-Cart admin area**:
+6. Open the Segment Integration addon settings page in your **X-Cart admin area**:
    ![settings-page.png]({{site.baseurl}}/attachments/ref_2tHtk4OT/settings-page.png)

-7. Paste the Segment _Write Key_ value in the field on the module settings page and click Submit:
+7. Paste the Segment _Write Key_ value in the field on the addon settings page and click Submit:

 You are all set!
 Segment is now collecting your website data.